 - Use cursor chat in FigJam files

-Once the file reaches the maximum number of participants, anyone that joins the file will only get access to a static version of the file.
+Once the file reaches 500 participants, anyone that joins the file will only see a static version of the file.
 It won't be possible to view any multiplayer actions, including other participants' cursors or any changes being made to the file.

 If you join the file after this limit is reached, Figma will let you know that you have view-only access and any multiplayer cursors are hidden.
 Click Open view-only to open the view-only version of the file.